IS IT HARD TO FIND A JOB IN KOREA? WHAT JOBS ARE IN DEMAND IN KOREA? BEST WAY TO START LOOKING FOR A JOB IN KOREA?

 Working Visa and residence card in South Korea

-Here is the overview for different type of visa based on your targeted professions:
+Here is the overview of different types of visas based on your targeted professions:

 The E-1 professor visa